-It is the function of the Program Director to mediate any disagreements regarding formal evaluations or any other problems.
+It is the function of the Program Director to mediate any disagreements regarding formal evaluation or any other problems.

-A robust Wellness program provides counselling and wellness services in a confidential model available to all fellows and residents.
+A robust Wellness Program provides counseling and wellness services in a confidential model available to all fellows and residents.

 Specific Policies: Pediatric Endocrinology and Diabetes Fellowship